dpsanders/6.S083_fall_2019/README.md

-# 6.S083 - Introduction to Computational Thinking, with applications to modelling the COVID-19 pandemic
+# 6.S083 / 18.S190 - Introduction to Computational Thinking, with applications to modelling the COVID-19 pandemic

 ## Spring 2020

-Welcome to 6.S083!
+Welcome to 6.S083 / 18.S190 (dual listed)!
 This is an introductory course on Computational Thinking, using the Julia programming language, with applications to modelling the COVID-19 epidemic.
 It is being taught at MIT in the 2nd half of the spring 2020 semester.

 ### Professors